oxidecomputer/amd-host-image-builder/README.md

 Under `tokens`, there's are tokens to configure later PSP messages.
 For example, the token `AblSerialBaudRate` configures the baud rate of the UART, `FchConsoleOutMode` to set whether PSP prints to an UART or not (0), `FchConsoleOutSerialPort` to set which UART to use (`SuperIo`, `Uart0Mmio`, or `Uart1Mmio`)--although that supposedly moved to `FchConsoleMode` in Milan.

-Settings should be set using the token, not the struct, if possible.
+Settings should be set using the `tokens`, not the `Struct`s, if possible.
 The hope is that, one day, the structs will not be necessary at all anymore--and the token settings are preferred by the PSP anyhow.

 # Preparation of ELF files